otrack/cloud-computing-infrastructures/scaling/README.md

 This approach is termed *scaling vertically* the service.

 A second approach is to *scale out* the system, that is to use *more machines* to run it.
-This is also termed *horizontal scaling*.
+This is called *scaling horizontally* the service.
 In what follows, we will use Kubernetes to implements the second approach by running more Pdfmagic containers.

 Achieving this is possible with the notion of deployment.